Petabyte leaks start with uncontrolled backup access

 Data Breaches and Petabyte Leaks: Designing Backups That Isolate from Production

 Telus Digital lost nearly a petabyte of data to ShinyHunters in 2026, and the entry point was a single set of GCP credentials buried in customer support tickets stolen during the earlier Salesloft Drift breach.
 Those credentials reached Telus’ Google BigQuery environment, where attackers ran Trufflehog to find more secrets, then exfiltrated data over several months.
 The ransom demand came in at $65 million.
-The reason the scale was so large has less to do with the initial credential theft and more to do with what those credentials could reach once inside.
+The scale came from what those credentials could reach once inside.

-That is the core problem with backup isolation done badly: the same access that lets a backup agent read production data frequently lets an attacker read all of it, including every historical copy sitting in the same cloud project or storage account.
+That is the problem with backup isolation done badly: the same access that lets a backup agent read production data often lets an attacker read all of it, including every historical copy sitting in the same cloud project or storage account.

 Flat access is what turns a single credential into a petabyte problem

 Backup agents need read access to production data.
 That is unavoidable.
-The problem is when the service account holding that access also has read and write permissions on the backup storage tier, and when both live in the same network boundary with no segmentation between them.
+The issue starts when the service account holding that access also has read and write permissions on the backup storage tier, and both sit inside the same network boundary with no real separation.

-When an attacker gets hold of such a credential, the blast radius is not one day’s production state.
-It includes every backup snapshot within the retention window, potentially months or years of data.
-A 90-day retention window with daily incremental backups does not just represent 90 days of recovery capability; it represents 90 days of historical data that a single compromised account can read and exfiltrate.
+When an attacker gets hold of that credential, the blast radius is not one day’s production state.
+It includes every backup snapshot in the retention window, sometimes months or years of data.
+A 90-day retention window with daily incremental backups does not just mean 90 days of recovery points; it means 90 days of historical data a single compromised account can read and exfiltrate.

 Service accounts that share IAM roles or GCP project membership across production and backup tiers make this worse.
-If the credentials are valid in the production project, and the backup bucket sits inside the same project with no separate IAM boundary, no lateral movement is required.
+If the credentials work in the production project, and the backup bucket sits in the same project with no separate IAM boundary, there is no lateral movement step at all.
 The attacker already has access.
-This is not a hypothetical attack path; it is exactly the pattern that played out at Telus.
+That is the pattern that played out at Telus.

-Backup agents running on production hosts with broad read permissions are a high-value target after initial compromise precisely because they already have legitimate, non-alerting access to large volumes of data.
-Credential theft from a backup agent or its config files gives an attacker a pre-authorised path to bulk data, with no need to escalate privileges further.
+Backup agents running on production hosts with broad read permissions are a high-value target after initial compromise because they already have legitimate access to large volumes of data.
+If an attacker gets the backup agent’s credentials or config files, they have a pre-authorised path to bulk data with no need to push further.

 Network segmentation cuts the path before it reaches stored data